Film Review – Boyhood (2014)

 Another week means another Netflix review!
 This time we’ll look at a film that garnered a ton of praise from the Academy Awards but has since become a little divisive: Boyhood!
 This film has been praised for its technical achievements, but do its emotional beats hold up upon repeat viewings?
 The following review will be spoiler free.

-As you are probably well aware by now, Richard Linklater was praised mightily for creating this film over a number years, which seems to be this movie’s claim to fame these days.
 After the film was released in 2014, Boyhood received much praise from critics for these technical achievements to the point where it was nominated for six Oscars at the 2015 Academy Awards.
 Given its 98% rating on Rotten Tomatoes, you would think that Boyhood was destined to be viewed as a cinematic classic.

 However, the film has since been relatively forgotten for the praise it received upon initial release, failing to capture the imagination of audiences like it did with critics.
 But this fate for Boyhood may be due to backlash towards the film after the it initially received overwhelmingly positive reviews, similar to the hate that swelled for La La Land this past year once everyone started claiming the film was the best thing since sliced bread.